 It is said that the soil around Alstonville is 12 metres deep, and is amongst the best agricultural land in Australia.

 Alstonville has given its name to a variety of tibouchina, a plant native to Brazil, which has intense purple flowers.
 The late Ken Dunstan bred the plant that has become synonymous with the North Coast town, and which flowers over a long period throughout autumn, adding brilliant colour to the town and the wider region.

-Click the image below to download a handy map and street index of Alstonville/Wollongbar.
+View a handy map and street index of Alstonville/Wollongbar below.